 director jobs are mainly occupied by men?
 Are junior employees aware of the career progression opportunities available to them?
 Take time to find out the reasons behind any trends discovered when investigating your talent pipeline, as they could be surprising.
 For example, a recent study by Ambition UK showed that while it was commonly assumed that women left the workplace due to family reasons, for most women (62%) a lack of perceived career progression opportunities as their main reason for leaving their current company.

 Following the rise of notable female world leaders such as Theresa May and Angela Merkel, a third of women now say they feel more confident to speak their minds at work, according to a new study released by Crunch.
 If these high-profile, yet far removed from day-to-day life, leaders can have such an impact, imagine what increasing female leaders directly within an organization, industry or local

 business network will achieve?
 More women in leadership roles will create a strong network of women in business and actively inspire more women to progress.

-Even a small business can have a large impact within their business community by helping to develop a female leader and actively encouraging them to extend their networks and connections.
+Even a small business can have a large impact within its business community by helping to develop a female leader and actively encouraging them to extend their networks and connections.
 Through our Women’s Leadership Programme, we’ve developed a strong alumni network across the East of England of both male and female business leaders committed to creating inclusive work environments.
-Other businesses can look to create similar networks by working together to establish strong connections for their female employees and to share best practice on encouraging women in business.
+Other businesses can look to create similar networks by working together to establish strong connections for their female employees and to share best practices on encouraging women in business.